105: No Such Thing As Pancakes For Perverts

 Wow.

-Yeah, and this was a pat, I mean, that wasn't an innovation just for Hemingway.
+Yeah, and this was a pa, I mean, that can't have, that wasn't an innovation just for Hemingway.
+It was that was a,

 Do you know when he was a young boy, Ernest Hemingway, when he was a young boy, his mother used to dress him up as a girl because she didn't want a boy, she wanted a girl.